BoboTiG/python-mss/docs/source/api.rst

         On GNU/Linux, and if the error comes from the XServer, it contains XError details.
         This is an empty dict by default.

-        For Xerrors, you can find information on `Using the Default Error Handlers <https://tronche.com/gui/x/xlib/event-handling/protocol-errors/default-handlers.html>`_.
+        For XErrors, you can find information on `Using the Default Error Handlers <https://tronche.com/gui/x/xlib/event-handling/protocol-errors/default-handlers.html>`_.

         :rtype: dict[str, Any]

-        .. versionchanged:: 3.3.0
+        .. versionadded:: 3.3.0

 Factory